-A. Plan Description
+Plan Description

-The Library's defined benefit pension plan provides retirement and disability benefits and death benefits to plan members and beneficiaries.
-The Library participates in the Municipal Employees Retirement System of Michigan (MERS), and agent multiple-employer plan administered by the MERS Retirement Board.
-Act No. 427 of the Public Acts of 1984, as amended, establishes and amends the benefit provisions of the participants in MERS.

-The Municipal Employees Retirement System of Michigan issues a publicly available financial report that included financial statements and required supplementary information for MERS.
-That report may be obtained by writing to the Municipal Employees Retirement System of Michigan, 1134 Municipal Way, Lansing, Michigan 48971, or by calling (800) 767-6377.
+The Library's defined benefit pension plan provides certain retirement, disability and death benefits to plan members and beneficiaries.
+The Library participates in the Municipal Employees Retirement System (MERS) of Michigan.
+MERS is an agent multiple-employer, statewide public employee pension plan established by the Michigan Legislature under Public Act 135 of 1945 and administered by a nine member Retirement Board.
+MERS issues a publicly available financial report that includes financial statements and required supplementary information.
+This report may be obtained accessing the MERS website at www.mersofmich.com.